QMSTR/web/content/blog/qmstr-milestone-2-report.md

 overwrite results detected by license scanners.
 Trust levels are configured per analyzer module in the `qmstr.yaml` configuration file.
-Confidence levels come into play of two modules with the same trust levels (two license scanners, for example) provide results.
+Confidence levels come into play of two modules with the same trust levels (two license scanners, for example) provide results of the same type.
 Confidence levels are provided by the analysis tools, as opposed to being configured by the user.
 They are a way for tools to express how certain they are about the results, and help the reporters to select which information to prefer.

 The `qmstrctl` tool has been refactored from what was previously known as ~~`qmstr-cli`~~ and provides functions for the client side to control and interact with the master.
 In fact, as the tutorial is showing, it now starts and quits the master as well.
-Other functions include triggering the analysis and reporting phases, querying the master Log output and copying the output data to the client side.
+Other functions include triggering the analysis and reporting phases, querying the master log output and copying the output data to the client side.
 In the process, the ports and container names have been abstracted so that multiple masters running on the same host do not interfere with each other.
 All tools now use consistent POSIX/GNU-style command